Items moving companies do not transport

-Lampshades and light bulbs will not be moved if they aren’t properly packed in a labeled box.
+Lampshades and light bulbs will not be moved by movers if they aren’t properly packed in a labeled box.
 (If we are handling the packing for you then you don’t have to worry about this)

 We will not transport chemicals of any kind including, but not limited to propane, fertilizer, paint, thinners, and gasoline/fuel.